slacka/WoeUSB/README.md

 # There Is No WoeUSB

-Well there _was_ one, but it is now moved to the new home <https://github.com/WoeUSB>.
+Well there _was_ one, but it is now moved to the new home: <https://github.com/WoeUSB>.

 ## What happened